 Dr. Panjehpour was the recipient of the Knoxville News Sentinel’s Health Care Heroes “Innovation” Award in 2013.

-Mr. Thomas, Ms. Treadway and Ms. Abrams are the Laser Center nurses who coordinate the day-to-day care of our patients.
+Mr. Thomas, Mr. Riederer, and Ms. Abrams are the Laser Center nurses who coordinate the day-to-day care of our patients.
 They provide individualized nursing assessment, prepare patients for endoscopic procedures, as well as assist the physicians during endoscopies.
 They also ensure that patients receive the required pre-procedure education and post procedure follow-up calls.
 They are trained in moderate sedation care, are Advance Cardiac Life Support (ACLS) certified and are considered experts in the nursing care of Barret’s Patients.
 By teaming with Gastrointestinal Associates physicians and nurses we are able to provide excellent well-coordinated patient care.

 Mary Ann Whitaker